 - Including graphics (e.g., charts, images) and multimedia.

-Some of the most fun — and challenging — writing of the year will be narrative story assignments that portray actual events (memoirs, personal history) or imagined experiences (fiction, fantasy).
-Your emerging wordsmith should experiment with effective storytelling techniques.
+Some of the most fun — and challenging — writing of the year will be narrative story assignments that portray actual events (e.g. memoirs, personal history) or imagined experiences (e.g. fiction, fantasy).
+Your child should experiment with effective storytelling techniques.
 These may include character development, plot twists and pacing, precise descriptions, tone of the narrator’s voice, crisp dialogue, and adventurous action.
-They’ll study and practice transition vocabulary to guide readers from one scene or time frame to another, such as, meanwhile, back at the Neptunian space station … or centuries earlier, when Brontosaurus first roamed the swamps … .
+In class, kids will learn and practice transition vocabulary to help guide readers from one scene or timeframe to another (e.g. Meanwhile, back at the space station; Centuries earlier, when Brontosaurus first roamed the swamps…).

 Seventh graders interact and collaborate online to create and publish writing that links to online sources.
 Regular online communication with teachers — often in Google docs — is increasingly prevalent, along with emailing or uploading completed assignments.
 The challenge for kids?
-Believable replacements for the classic “My dog ate my homework” excuse.
+Believable replacements for the classic excuse: “My dog ate my homework.”

-Seventh grade is the year of short research projects — investigations using sources ranging from massive, dusty reference books to glossy print magazines to web data found thanks to skillful online searches.
-Juvenile detectives learn how to judge the accuracy and credibility of their sources. e.g. Does MAD Magazine have the same integrity as the Boston Globe?
-They practice paraphrasing information and using quotes to avoid plagiarizing.
-Defined as “using someone else’s words and ideas in a paper and acting as though they were your own,” plagiarism is a cheating crime that has reached epidemic proportions.
+Seventh grade is the year of short research projects using sources like reference books, magazines, and data found online.
+Your young researcher will learn how to judge the accuracy and credibility of their sources.
+(For example, Does MAD Magazine have the same integrity as the Boston Globe?
+No!)
+Kids learn to paraphrase information and use quotes to avoid plagiarizing.
+Plagiairism is defined as “using someone else’s words and ideas in a paper and acting as though they were your own,” and it is a form of cheating that has reached epidemic proportions.
 Citing their work correctly is the antidote for this error.
 Papers should follow formats for citations and end with a bibliography.

 Grammar with a capital G

-Kids study the function of a phrase, defined as two or more words that express an idea (but not a complete thought or sentence because it doesn’t have a subject and a verb).
-They learn two types of clauses.
-Dependent clauses have both a subject and a verb and form part of a sentence.
-Independent clauses have both a subject and a verb and they create short, complete sentences inside larger sentences.
+Kids learn about phrases, defined as two or more words that express an idea but are not a complete thought or sentence because phrases don’t have a subject and a verb.
+Kids also learn two types of clauses.
+Dependent clauses have a subject and a verb and form part of a sentence.
+Independent clauses have a subject and a verb and create short, complete sentences inside larger sentences.